 4 Elmhurst Oat Nog

-Made with just six ingredients, this is the cleanest store-bought eggnog you can find on supermarket shelves.
+Made with just six ingredients, this is one of the cleanest store-bought eggnogs you can find on supermarket shelves.
 The beverage is exceptional served warm or chilled and marries excellently with coffee for those inclined to swap their daily creamer for something a bit more festive.

 5 Good & Gather Plant-Based Oatmilk Holiday Nog

-Even Target is getting on the vegan nog bandwagon this year.
+Even Target is getting on the vegan nog bandwagon.
 This beverage is thick and creamy—perfect by the glass or poured into a shot of espresso for a foamy vegan eggnog latte!

 Vegan eggnog recipes you can make